greg-raven/Uncommon-Sense/_posts/2012-09-22-diversity-of-enterprise-for-the-wealth-of-a-nation.md

 ---
-title: 'Diversity of enterprise for the wealth of a nation'
+title: "Diversity of enterprise for the wealth of a nation"
 layout: post
 categories:
 - capitalism